Search:

 Contents:

-Two documents related to enslaved people owned by John L. Richardson, including a bill of sale and a sharecropping agreement with freed Blacks.
+Two documents related to enslaved people owned by John L. Richardson, including a bill of sale and a sharecropping agreement with freed persons.

 Identifier: ms3241